rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-02-PUA-Detection/README.md

 ## 🎯 Objective

-The objective of this investigation was to understand how **Sophos Endpoint** handles Potentially Unwanted Applications (PUAs) and how the resulting security activity can be investigated through **Sophos Central**.
+The objective of this investigation was to understand how Sophos Endpoint handles Potentially Unwanted Applications (PUAs) and how the resulting security activity can be investigated through Sophos Central.

-The investigation focused on Sophos **Web Protection, PUA detection, process lineage, and endpoint telemetry** to understand how Sophos identifies potentially unwanted content and provides investigation context to a security analyst.
+The investigation focused on Sophos Web Protection, PUA detection, endpoint telemetry, and Process Lineage to understand what evidence was available during the investigation.

-The goal was not simply to confirm that Sophos could detect a PUA test, but to understand **how the protection controls respond and what information is available for investigating the event**.
+The goal was not simply to confirm that Sophos could detect a PUA test, but to understand how the protection controls responded and what information was available to an analyst after the event.

 ---